huangshu91/Isometric-Emblem/README.md

 	Ignore for now because animations are a luxury.

 	DynamicEntity.
 Currently have hardcoded move and attack ranges.
 This will change in future.
 	Load default values based on unit type and add modifiers.
-Control for movement is Q, control for attack is E.  Eventually figure out a good menu or A,B input method.
+Need to look at sfml shaders for "ended" units.

 	1) If unit is already present in selected tile, cannot move.
 DONE
 	2) multiple vectors for enemy, neutral, player units.
 Use this to create the inDistance method.
+DONE
 	3) Display the red attack range if there are enemies in range of player AFTER moving.
+DONE
+	4) Maybe not top-priority at the moment but resolve attack.
+This entails stats system, exp, etc.
+	Might save this for later since attacking works, it just doesn't really do anything right now.

+	Graphics.
+Sort the entities by row then col.  This will draw the sprites in the correct order based on "closest" unit to the camera.

+	InputState.
+Add inputstate of "attacking" so that no commands are accepted while the attack is being resolved.
+For now, instantly resolve it in one update.

 FUTURE: